Archdiocese of Philadelphia: History

 The history of the Catholic Church in the area dates back to William Penn when Mass was said publicly as early as 1707.

 19th century

 In 1808, Pope Pius VII erected the suffragan dioceses of Boston, New York City, Philadelphia, and Bardstown, Kentucky, from the territory of the Diocese of Baltimore.
-The pope appointed Reverend Michael Francis Egan as the first bishop of Philadelphia.
+The pope appointed Michael Francis Egan as the first bishop of Philadelphia.

 In 1868, the Vatican erected the dioceses of Harrisburg, Scranton, and Wilmington, taking territory from the Diocese of Philadelphia.